snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/advanced-usage/using-an-id-service/index.md

 ---
-title: "Using an ID service"
+title: "ITP mitigation: using an ID service"
 sidebar_position: 3000
 ---